MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 Configuration limitations include:

   - If there are multiple SQL Server instances on a server, it's possible to configure a link with each instance, but each instance must be configured to use a separate database mirroring endpoint, with a dedicated port per instance.
 Only the default instance should use port 5022 for the database mirroring endpoint.
   - Only one database can be placed into a single availability group for one Managed Instance link.
   - A Managed Instance link can replicate a database of any size if it fits into the chosen storage size of the target SQL Managed Instance deployment.
   - Managed Instance link authentication between SQL Server and SQL Managed Instance is certificate-based and available only through an exchange of certificates.
 Using Windows authentication to establish the link between the SQL Server instance and the managed instance isn't supported.

-  - Only [VNet-local endpoint](connectivity-architecture-overview.md#vnet-local-endpoint) is supported to establish a link with SQL Managed Instance.
-You can't use public endpoint or private endpoints to establish the link with the managed instance.
+  - Only [VNet-local endpoint](connectivity-architecture-overview.md#vnet-local-endpoint) is supported to establish a link with SQL Managed Instance. - You can't use public endpoint or private endpoints to establish the link with the managed instance.
+  - Databases with multiple log files can't be replicated, because SQL Managed Instance doesn't support multiple log files.

 Feature limitations include: